How Much Money is Required to Start a Restaurant?

 In Canada, before you can open your doors, you need to obtain various licenses and permits from local municipalities and provincial authorities.
 While each province may have different requirements, understanding what is needed early can help you avoid delays and added costs.

-• Business license: Usually costs between $100 to $1,000, depending on the location.
+• Business license: Usually costs between $100 to $500, depending on the location.

 Equipment and Furnishings

-• Kitchen equipment: Expect to spend anywhere from $30,000 to $100,000 for appliances like ovens, refrigerators, and dishwashers.
+• Kitchen equipment: Expect to spend anywhere from $50,000 to $150,000 on appliances such as ovens, refrigerators, and dishwashers.

 Staffing and Payroll

-• Annual wages: Depending on your restaurant's size and location, staffing costs can vary between $30,000 to $450,000.
+• Annual wages: Depending on your restaurant's size and location, staffing costs can range from $20,000 to $40,000.

-• Employee benefits: Include additional costs for benefits, insurance, and workers' compensation.
+• Employee benefits: Include additional costs for benefits, insurance, and workers compensation.

 • Seasonal hiring: Be prepared to hire extra staff during peak times, which can increase payroll costs.